Sailing Through Point Clouds: Safe Navigation Using Point Cloud Based Control Barrier Functions: Experiments

 where $\bar{\gamma} \in \mathbb{R}_+$.
-We use an NMPC~\cite{MeduriSVKHR23} controller to transform the commanded linear and angular velocity to joint torques in the simulation studies.
-In the experimental studies we use the onboard proprietary controller to track the commanded linear and angular velocity.
+In the simulation studies, we use a learned locomotion policy~\cite{MargolisA22} to transform the commanded linear and angular velocity to joint actions.
+We use the robot's onboard proprietary controller in the experimental studies to track the commanded linear and angular velocity.
 For real-world experiments, the SLAM toolbox~\cite{MacenskiJ21} is used for mapping and localization.
-To reduce the computation time of the point cloud based CBF, we created custom CUDA kernels using NVIDIA \texttt{Warp}~\cite{warp2022} to parallelize the computations.
-For the Vessel, we create a 1D kernel, and a 2D kernel is used for the Mariner.
+The Mariner and Vessel GPU kernels are created using NVIDIA \texttt{Warp}~\cite{warp2022}.
+Specifically, we create a 1D kernel for the Vessel and a 2D kernel for the Mariner.
 We show the computation time for an NVIDIA Jetson Orin NX and NVIDIA Jetson Orin AGX in Fig.~\ref{fig:computation_time}.
 In all the cases shown in Fig.~\ref{fig:computation_time}, we set $n_\mathrm{needle} = 100$.
 Additional experimental results, including the real-world experiments using Unitree B1, can be found in the accompanying video: \video.